AlbertoIHP/nodejsamazingenerator/README.md

  - [ApiDoc Generator](https://www.npmjs.com/package/apidoc): from JSDoc conventions generate an HTML page to see it.
  - [JSDoc](https://jsdoc.app/): Conventions to write docs at JS files.
  - [Mocha](https://www.npmjs.com/package/mocha) To test files inside `test` folder with extension **.spec**
- - [Factorygirl](https://www.npmjs.com/package/factory-girl) For creating factories design pattern generator for test using fakers.
+ - [Factorygirl](https://www.npmjs.com/package/factory-girl) For creating factories design pattern generator for test using fakers and random seeding (Auto generated !!).
  - [Faker](https://www.npmjs.com/package/faker) For generating fakes vals to build test using Factories.
  - [Sequelize Auto](https://www.npmjs.com/package/sequelize-auto): This is just working through hard coded package.json, must be integrated with SDK of this lib, to create models inside the folder of the entity scope (As DAO, RESTful, MVC pattern should be)
  - [Bodymen](https://www.npmjs.com/package/bodymen): As middleware on ExpressJS fetchings to validate body data structure ( Check docs )